Garabí Dam: Planning and approval process

 Proposed hydroelectric exploitation of the Uruguay River has a long history.In a convention between Argentina and Brazil signed on 14 March 1972, three sites were selected: Roncador, or Panambí, with 2,700MW, Garabi with 1,800MW and San Pedro with 1,700MW.
 Arguments in favor of the projects were that they would support development of the local and regional economies, help make the two countries independent of external energy suppliers using a renewable resource and would avoid using hard currency resources.In 2003 the Garabí Dam which would flood 300 km2 in southern Misiones, was still on hold as was the Roncador/Panambí dam.

 Brazil and Argentina signed an agreement in 2005 for two possible dams, the Garabí Dam with 1,150MW and the Panambí Dam with 1,050MW.
 Eletrobras and EBISA were to undertake the project expected to be completed by 2013, although it had met some local opposition.In November 2007 the Brazilian head of state Luiz Inácio Lula da Silva and his Argentinian counterpart Cristina Fernández de Kirchner agreed to prioritize construction of the Garabí binational dam.The next day, the planning ministers of Brazil and Argentina endorsed these agreements on exchange of energy.
 The governments of Corrientes and Rio Grande do Sul wanted to implement the Garabí Binational Project as quickly as possible.

 A cooperation agreement was signed in Rio de Janeiro on 1 September 2008 between Emprendimientos Energéticos Binacionales S.A.
 (EBISA) and Centrais Elétricas Brasileiras S.A.
 (ELETROBRAS).
 The hydroelectric inventory study was concluded in 2010, recommending the Garabí have 1,152 MW with a 642 km2 reservoir.
-The environmental and engineering studies and social communications plan were started in May 2013 as well as the technical bidding documents.In February 2014 the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) approved the terms of reference for rescuing the fauna.The survey was to start in April 2014.Studies were expected to be completed by the end of 2016.
+The environmental and engineering studies and social communications plan were started in May 2013 as well as the technical bidding documents.In February 2014 the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) approved the terms of reference for rescuing the fauna.
+The survey was to start in April 2014.
+However, in 2015, Argentine locals who opposed the construction of the dam (and the complex in general) submitted a bill called "proyecto de Ley por los Ríos Libres" (Bill for Free-Flowing Rivers) to the provincial legislature.
+The bill was formally introduced in 2019, posing an immense legal challenge for the future of the project and effectively halting it for the time being.
+In addition, Brazilian courts in 2015 suspended licenses because they project would flood approximately 60 hectares of Turvo State Park, stating that it was illegal and violated environmental legislation.